KateK1/ML_Zoomcamp/Midterm_project/README.md

 3. Run
   `bentoml containerize fire_loss_model:latest`

  4. Run the command which will be shown in the command line.
 For example:
   `docker run -it --rm -p 3000:3000 fire_loss_model: *** serve --production`

- 5. Now you can acsess servis at `http://localhost:3000/`
+ 5. Now you can acsess service at `http://localhost:3000/`
 Copy json from `test_json.txt` and use it to test the service.
 The model has a lot of features.
 If you want to play with it a little more check out the last part of fire_prediction_notebook.ipynb where you can find the final model's top 20 features.
 Change the top features to see different values of estimated dollar loss for the fire incident.